brdn08/answersArsenal/README.md

 ## Git tags

 In order to help to organize the repositorie, each answers can be marked with a specific tag indicating language and programming-language.
-Some tags example are 'java', 'powershell', 'javascript', 'python', 'español', 'ingles', etc.
+Some tags example are 'java', 'powershell', 'javascript', 'python', 'español', 'english', etc.

 ## Licencia